Generic Name: trametinib (tra ME ti nib)

-Using trametinib may increase your risk of developing other types of skin cancer.
+Using trametinib with dabrafenib may increase your risk of developing a certain type of skin cancer.
 Ask your doctor about your specific risk.
-Tell your doctor if you notice any new skin symptoms such as redness, sores that will not heal, or a mole that has changed in size or color.
+Tell your doctor if you notice any new skin symptoms such as redness, warts, sores that will not heal, or a mole that has changed in size or color.

-Do not use trametinib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 4 months after your treatment ends.
+If you are a woman, do not use trametinib if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 4 months after your last dose.

 How should I take trametinib?

 Trametinib is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene).
 Your doctor will test you for this gene.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Take trametinib on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Your doctor will need to check your skin every 2 months while you are using trametinib, and for up to 6 months after your last dose.